 Notes to editors:

 Fight for Sight is following up the World Sight Day campaign with its first ever national tv advertising campaign.
-The ad, which features Red, Sienna, Catherine and Debbie, will air later this year.
+The ad, which features Red, Sienna and Catherine, will air in November.

 • Red is in his 40s, originally from Sussex, now living in London

 • Sienna and her Mum, Catherine, are from St Albans in Hertfordshire

 The Fight for Sight ad also features other volunteers who live with different eye disease and sight loss conditions.
 They have been happy to tell their story and help people understand the difference that research could make to them.
 If you would like to request an interview with or quote from one of our volunteers, please let the Press Office know.
 In addition to those mentioned above, Fight for Sight has also worked with:

 • Nathan, 15, from East Sussex – lives with keratoconus and has had surgery on both eyes.

 • Hesper, 8, and Galya, her Mum, who live in Kent - Hesper showed signs of sight loss at just 2 years old.
 Her eyes have not developed properly and despite numerous tests, the cause of her visual impairment is still unknown.

 • Laura, 34, born in Nottinghamshire, now based in Leeds – diagnosed in 2008 with Stargardt disease, a rare inherited condition.
 Laura is an international DJ and known for her signature sunglasses.